 FILLING A GAPING HOLE IN YOUR COLLECTION

 This is the literature you don’t have in your library through other online resources—in copyright, contemporary, global, and diverse.
 Rich in sociological and historical significance, Alexander Street Literature delivers the literatures of place, gender, and race.
-With new content added on a regular basis, the current package will grow to more than 600,000 pages of poetry and prose.
+The package contains more than 600,000 pages of poetry and prose.
 Students and scholars of literature, history, diversity studies, politics, transatlantic studies, postcolonial history, geography, cultural studies, and anthropology can now explore these important works that have previously not been available.

 Under the guidance of some of the world’s leading faculty advisors, who help to select the content and write introductory and contextual commentaries, these collections meet the strictest scholarly standards.